AMReX-Codes/amrex/Docs/source/visualization/backtransformed_diags.rst

     F = allrd[field]
     plt.plot(F[F.shape[0]//2,F.shape[1]//2-1,:])

 Similarly, the back-transformed diagnostics on a reduced domain (1D line, 2D slice, 3D reduced diagnostic) can also be visualized using read_raw_data.py.
-For instance -- let us say that the user-input is an ``x-z`` slice (at the of the domain in the ``y`` direction), then, to plot ``Ez`` of the x-z slice along the z-direction at the center of the slice:
+For instance -- let us say that the user-input is an "x-z" slice (at the center of the domain in the "y-direction"), then, to plot ``Ez`` on this x-z slice:

 ::